ingydotnet/project-site/SETUP.rst

 * ``.pod`` -- POD (Perl doc format)
 * ``.st`` -- Socialtext Wiki Markup
 * ``.html`` -- HTML (Just the contents of the <body> tag)

+Adding other formatters is trivial.
+Let me know if you want something or just send me a patch.

 ===================
 System Requirements